José Mascarel: Vocation

 When José Mascarel was eleven years old, he shipped out on a French merchant ship, and at age 21 he joined the French Navy for four years.

-In about the year 1840, he sailed from Gibraltar for Valparaiso.
-In passing Cape Horn he had both feet frozen, from which he was ill when he arrived at Valparaiso.
+In about the year 1840, he sailed from Gibraltar for Valparaíso.
+In passing Cape Horn he had both feet frozen, from which he was ill when he arrived at Valparaíso.
 After recovering his health[,] Captain Mascarel engaged in coasting trade off the western coast of South America, he and another party having purchased a vessel, a Chilean schooner, La Joven Fanita.

 Mascarel sold the vessel to Joseph Yves Limantour but remained aboard as captain while trading on the California coast.
 In 1845 they arrived at San Pedro in Alta California, where Mascarel debarked and made his way to settle in the Pueblo de Los Ángeles.
 He went to work as a cooper for Luis Vignes and then, with "two Manon brothers" started a bakery.

 Mascarel was noted as a man "largely instrumental in building up" early Los Angeles.
 He owned property "in the very midst of the city's wholesale district" and in San Bernardino, Riverside, Ventura, and Santa Barbara Counties.